Delta formation

 Delta formation is a flight pattern where multiple flying objects will come together in a V in order to fly more efficiently.
 Each trailing object is positioned slightly higher than the one in front, and uses the air moved by the forward object to reduce wind resistance.

 The delta formation is frequently used by birds to migrate over long distances, in airplanes, and in UAVs.

 The most famous use of the delta formation is by the United States Air Force's demonstration squadron the Thunderbirds.
-The Thunderbirds will use 6 aircraft that come together, typically at the end of an air show and fly in tight formation.
+The Thunderbirds will use six aircraft that come together, typically at the end of an air show and fly in tight formation.

-Advantages and Basic Mechanics
+Advantages and basic mechanics

 Flying in a delta formation can allow for a longer flight time with the same amount of energy.
 This saves time and resources and reduces the potential need to stop in dangerous territories.

 When in flight, upwash is generated behind the wing by wingtip vortices, this is air that was diverted upwards to generate lift.
 In a delta formation, the trailing object follows closely behind and slightly above the lead.
 This allows the upwash from the lead to generate lift for the trailing object in flight.
-When using the excess lift from the lead the trailing object doesn't need to generate as much lift, leading to the increased efficiency.
+When using the excess lift from the lead the trailing object does not need to generate as much lift, leading to the increased efficiency.
 This can be used in a large delta formation allowing for increased efficiency at scale.
-Since the excess lift from the lead was already being generated, this doesn't require more energy from the lead, and uses energy that would otherwise be unused.
-This allows for some birds to up to 30% less energy when they fly in a delta formation.
+Since the excess lift from the lead was already being generated, this does not require more energy from the lead, and uses energy that would otherwise be unused.
+This allows for some birds to use up to 30% less energy when they fly in a delta formation.

 United States Air Force's Thunderbirds

 The delta formation was made famous by the United States Air Force's Air Demonstration Squadron, the Thunderbirds.
 When the Thunderbirds fly in a delta formation all six of the squadron's airplanes fly in a tight delta.
 In close formation the aircraft can have as little as 0.5 meters (1.5 feet) of separation between them.

-In shows the team will form in the delta multiple times and planes on the edge of the formation will break off for solo stunts while the central 4 will stay together.
+In shows the team forms in the delta multiple times and planes on the edge of the formation break off for solo stunts while the central four stay together.
 Delta formation tricks are usually saved until the end of the show.

 Super Delta

-In 2021 the Navy's Blue Angels and the Air Force's Thunderbirds teamed up with a "Super Delta" formation.
-In the Super Delta the Blue Angels form a typical delta formation in the center and are flanked by 3 Thunderbirds on each side.
+In 2021 the Navy's Blue Angels and the Air Force's Thunderbirds teamed up with a "super delta" formation.
+In the super delta the Blue Angels form a typical delta formation in the center and are flanked by three Thunderbirds on each side.
 The teams were able to train together with the additional practice time allowed to the COVID-19 pandemic canceling air shows.

-Practical Use
+Practical use

 As flight controls become more and more automated, large scale formation flight is becoming more realistic.
 In order to save fuel many UAV manufacturers are experimenting with using the delta formations, and formations like it, in commercial applications.